znes/angus/documentation/case-studies-methodology.md

 \draw[->] (bus) -- (storage);
 \end{tikzpicture}

+For the development of the interface between the fundamental energy system model and the detailed CAES model of WG Tuschy, an iterative process for the model formulation was applied.

 ## First Iteration

-For the development of the interface from the fundamental energy system model to the detailed CAES model of WG Tuschy, an iterative process for the model formulation was used.
  In the first step, a linear formulation for a generic storage was used for the simulation of the operation of the CAES.

 ### Parameter